 - Ensemble models (random forest, gradient boosted CART and GAMs)

 - Programming in R, Python, SQL, C++ and Java

 Jeffrey M. Minucci, Chelcy Ford Miniat, R.O.
 Teskey, and Nina Wurzburger.
 Tolerance or avoidance: drought frequency determines the response of an N2-fixing tree.
 New Phytologist 215:434–442. doi:10.1111/nph.14558.

 Megan B. Machmuller, Jacqueline E. Mohan, Jeffrey M. Minucci, Carly A. Phillips and Nina Wurzburger.
 2016.
 Season, but not experimental warming, affects the activity and temperature sensitivity of extracellular enzymes.
 Biogeochemistry 131:255-265.

 Jeffrey M. Minucci, Chelcy Ford Miniat and Nina Wurzburger.
 Drought sensitivity of N2-fixing trees may inhibit forest productivity.
 In prep.

 Jeffrey M. Minucci, J.P.
-Schmidt, Ashton Griffin and Nina Wurzburger.
+Schmidt and Nina Wurzburger.
 Temperature sensitivity may drive northward migration of a key N2-fixing tree.
 In prep.